-1. Routine, recurring, and usual work for the cleaning, preservation, or protection of any publicly owned or publicly operated facility for its intended purposes.

-- 2. Minor repainting. - 3.
-Resurfacing of streets and highways at less than one inch.

-4. Landscape maintenance, including mowing, watering, trimming, pruning, planting, replacement of plants, and servicing of irrigation and sprinkler systems.

-5. Work performed to keep, operate, and maintain publicly owned water, power, or waste disposal systems including, but not limited to, dams, reservoirs, power plants, and electrical transmission lines of 230,000 volts and higher.
+- 1. Routine, recurring, and usual work for the preservation or protection of any publicly owned or publicly operated facility for its intended purposes. - 2.
+Minor repainting. - 3.
+Resurfacing of streets and highways at less than one inch. - 4.
+Landscape maintenance, including mowing, watering, trimming, pruning, planting, replacement of plants, and servicing of irrigation and sprinkler systems. - 5.
+Work performed to keep, operate, and maintain publicly owned water, power, or waste disposal systems including, but not limited to, dams, reservoirs, power plants, and electrical transmission lines of 230,000 volts and higher.

 "Professional" or "special services" shall mean any work performed by an attorney, doctor, architect, engineer, land surveyor, construction manager, appraiser, expert, accounting firm, consultant or those services which require special performance criteria, specific experience, training, personal judgment, quality of work or factors other than simply obtaining the service at the lowest cost to the City.
-Professional and special services are not subject to the informal, formal or competitive bidding requirements of this chapter and may be procured through negotiated contract or requests for proposal process.
+Professional and special services are not subject to the informal, formal or competitive bidding requirements of this chapter and may be procured through negotiated contract or requests for proposal process, except that all architectural, landscape architectural, environmental, engineering, land surveying, and construction project management services pursuant to a fair, competitive selection process which prohibits governmental agency employees from participating in the selection process when they have a financial or business relationship with any private entity seeking the contract, and the procedure shall require compliance with all laws regarding political contributions, conflicts of interest or unlawful activities.

-"Public work" shall mean a type of public construction project subject to the regulation of the State Public Contract Code, such as:
+"Public project" shall have the same meaning as defined in Section 22002 of the Public Contract Code, and may include:

-1. The erection, construction of, alteration, major painting, repair, or demolition of public buildings, streets, walkways, water and sewer facilities, drainage facilities, or other public facilities, whether owned, leased, or operated by the City.

-- 2. Furnishing supplies or materials for any of the above works or projects. - 3.
-A public work does not include maintenance work as defined in this chapter.

-"Purchase" shall include the renting, leasing, purchasing, licensing, or a trade of equipment or supplies.

-"Purchasing Officer," for the purposes of this chapter, shall be the City Manager or his or her designated representative.

-"Purchase order" shall mean a document issued by the City to a vendor, indicating types, quantities, and agreed prices for products or services the vendor will provide to the City.
-Open purchase orders shall mean purchase orders that are issued to one vendor for multiple purchases up to one pre-established dollar limit within the same fiscal year.

-"Special equipment/supplies" shall mean unique supplies, machinery, computers, or other equipment which are not generally and regularly ordered in bulk by the City and which must perform complex tasks, or integrate efficiently with existing equipment or supplies.

-"Supplies" shall mean office supplies, janitorial supplies, materials, goods, tools, or other commodities used in the general conduct of the City's business, excepting supplies or materials for a public work which is regulated under the California Public Contract Code Sections 20160, et seq.

-"Uniform Construction Cost Accounting Procedures" shall mean those procedures and rules established by the State Uniform Construction Cost Accounting Commission pursuant to Section 22010, et seq., of the California Public Contract Code.
+- 1. Construction, reconstruction, erection, alteration, renovation, improvement, demolition and repair work involving any publicly owned, leased or operated facility. - 2.
+Painting or repainting of any publicly owned, leased or operated facility. - 3.
+In the case of a publicly owned utility system, "public project" shall include only the construction, erection, improvement, or repair of dams, reservoirs, powerplants and electrical transmission lines of 230,000 volts and higher. - 4.
+A "public project" does not include maintenance work as defined in this chapter. - "Purchase" shall include the renting, leasing, purchasing, licensing, or a trade of equipment or supplies. - "Purchasing Officer," for the purposes of this chapter, shall be the City Manager or his or her designated representative. - "Purchase order" shall mean a document issued by the City to a vendor, indicating types, quantities, and agreed prices for products or services the vendor will provide to the City. - "Blanket purchase order" shall mean a purchase order that is issued to one vendor for multiple purchases up to a pre-established dollar limit within the same fiscal year. - "Special equipment/supplies" shall mean unique equipment, supplies, machinery, or computers which are not generally and regularly ordered in bulk by the City and which must perform complex tasks or integrate efficiently with existing equipment or supplies. - "Supplies" shall mean office supplies, janitorial supplies, materials, goods, tools, or other commodities used in the general conduct of the City's business, excepting supplies or materials for a public work which is regulated under the California Public Contract Code Sections 20160, et seq. - "Uniform Construction Cost Accounting Procedures" shall mean those procedures and rules established by the State Uniform Construction Cost Accounting Commission pursuant to Section 22010, et seq., of the California Public Contract Code.

 "Vendor" shall mean a party contracting with the City of Goleta.
 (Ord.
-09-12 § 3)
+09-12 § 3; Ord.
+20-06 § 1)

-3.05.030 Purchasing Officer-Powers and Duties.
+§ 3.05.030.
+Purchasing Officer-Powers and Duties.